 - 1 ½ cups unsweetened dairy-free milk (use 1 ¾ non-dairy milk if using all-purpose flour, see notes below)

 - ½ cup unsweetened pumpkin puree (not pumpkin pie filling)

 - 2 tablespoons ground flax seeds

 - 2 cups gluten-free flour blend (OR 1.5 cups of all purpose flour.
-See notes on the different flours below)
+See important notes about the different flours below)

 - 1 tablespoon baking powder

 - ½ teaspoon baking soda

 - Whisk non-dairy milk, coconut oil, pumpkin puree, molasses, and ground flax seeds together in a medium-sized bowl, whisking enough to incorporate the flax seeds.
 Let sit for 5-minutes.

 - Whisk flour, baking powder, baking soda, ground ginger, cinnamon, allspice, ground cloves, and salt together in a large bowl.

 - Slowly add wet ingredients to the dry ingredients, mixing well until incorporated.
 If the batter seems a little too thick, add a little more non-dairy milk, 2 tablespoons at a time.